Oil dives on soothing words from U.S., Iran and on U.S. crude build

 Iran’s missile attack on U.S.-led forces in Iraq came hours after the funeral of Qassem Soleimani, commander of the country’s elite Quds Force who was killed in a U.S. drone strike on Jan.
 3.

-Tehran fired more than a dozen ballistic missiles at least two Iraqi military bases hosting U.S.-led coalition personnel, the U.S. military said.
+Tehran fired more than a dozen ballistic missiles at two Iraqi military bases hosting U.S.-led coalition personnel, the U.S. military said.
 The attacks also roiled other financial markets.
+[MKTS/GLOB]

 (GRAPHIC: Iran fires missiles at U.S bases in Iraq - here)

-“Iran took and concluded proportionate measures in self-defense,” Iranian Foreign Minister Jawad Zarif said on Twitter.
+“Iran took and concluded proportionate measures in self-defense,” Iranian Foreign Minister Mohammad Javad Zarif said on Twitter.
 “We do not seek escalation or war, but will defend ourselves against any aggression.”

 The United Arab Emirates’ energy minister said he saw no immediate risk to oil passing through the vital gateway of the Strait of Hormuz.